 Crêpes are a staple French street food that has picked up traction in kitchens and eateries all over the world.
 Thought to have originated in France’s Brittany region, French crêpes are now found in places like South America, Asia, Canada, the United States and North Africa.
 Served sweet or savory, there are many ways to enjoy French crêpes.
 This versatile food is now a common street food staple throughout the world.

+While the information in this post is free, we also offer tours at very reasonable prices.
 Experience the best of The City of Light on one of our bestselling Paris tours.
 You’ll experience all of the sights, sounds and flavors of Paris.
 If it’s the flavors of Paris you crave, try our food tour through Le Marais.
 You’ll sip champagne and feast on the best of Paris’ street food and brasserie fare.
 Savor every moment of your Paris visit with The Tour Guy.

 Where Did Crêpes Originate?